NikolaMX/Mini-Patch/Proto-patch.md

+- Naval fab - EXPERIMENTAL - DONE
+`max_health` increased from 100 to 150 - FERRET DOESNT LIKE HP
+`move_speed` increased from 90 to 120
+`turn_speed` increased from 90 to 120

+- Piranha - EXPERIMENTAL - DONE
+`move_speed` decreased from 20 to 18
+`max_health` decreased from 175 to 150

+- Narwhal - DONE
+AA weapon `rate_of_fire` decreased from 3 to 2.5
+AA weapon `max_range` decreased from 150 to 120
+torpedo weapon `damage` decreased from 250 to 200

+- Stingray - DONE
+`initial_velocity` increased from 80 to 120
+`max_velocity` increased from 80 to 120
+`lifetime` decreased from 60 to 40

-- Typhoon - EXPERIMENTAL - NOT ADDED YET
+- Typhoon - REVISED - DONE
-Updated description to reflect it no longer attacks land `WL_LandHorizontal` target layer removed

-- Squall - NOT ADDED YET
+- Squall

-description updated to reflect new targeting `build_metal_cost` updated from 90 to 30 to reflect the real metal cost of squalls `WL_WaterSurface` and `WL_LandHorizontal` target layers removed from the missile weapon `guard_radius` decreased from 250 to 50 `surface_and_air` and `underwater` view range decreased from 150 to 10
+`build_metal_cost` updated from 90 to 30 to reflect the real metal cost of squalls `guard_radius` decreased from 250 to 100 `surface_and_air` and `underwater` view range decreased from 150 to 50

+Orbital

+- Omega - DONE
+side-guns `max_range` decreased from 150 to 130